 Local requirements and regulations

 - Depending on the locality, some real estate transactions require a resale inspection (in which a city inspector will check the property to confirm no violations or other issues that will require the seller or buyer to fix).
-There may also be a requirement to replace the sewer line or to demonstrate that the sewer line was replaced recently, or to fix the sidewalk if it is cracked and uneven, etc. While most sellers will want to get these taken care of before they enter a contract, this isn’t always the case and could become a source of delay.
+There may also be a requirement to replace the sewer line or to demonstrate that the sewer line was recently replaced, or to fix the sidewalk if it is cracked and uneven, etc. While most sellers will want to get these taken care of before they enter a contract, this isn’t always the case and could become a source of delay.

 While not every transaction will have a rocky road, it’s important to be prepared for the potential for a few stops and starts along the way.